Non-trivial bundles and Algebraic Classical Field Theory: Observables

 We shall conclude this section by introducing generalized Lagrangians, which, as the name suggests, will be used to select a dynamic on $\Gamma^{\infty}(M\leftarrow B)$.
-We stress that unlike the usual notion of Lagrangian - either a horizontal $m$-form over $J^rB$ or a morphism $J^rB\to \Lambda_m(M)$ - this definition will allow us to bypass all problems of convergence of integrals of forms in noncompact manifolds.
+We stress that unlike the usual notion of Lagrangian - either a horizontal $m$-form over $J^rB$ or a morphism $J^rB\to \Lambda_m(M)$ - this definition will allow us to evaluate the action functional as an integral over the whole manifold (instead of a compact subset) as well as avoid the presence of singularities which might arise when the cut-off function $f$ is the characteristic function $\chi_K$ of a compact subset $K\subset M$.